Dwayne Johnson Is Rocking a Sweet New Look Thanks to His Baby Girl

 Before the Thanksgiving holiday officially kicks off, Dwayne "The Rock" Johnson found himself heading off to work.

-There was just one thing in his way: His baby girl Tiana Gia Johnson who wanted to give daddy a makeover.
+There was just one thing in his way: His baby girl Jasmine Johnson who wanted to give daddy a makeover.

 As documented on Instagram, The Titan Games star revealed how his daughter persuaded dad to get a little makeover before getting down to business.